srobo/website/_events/sr2020/london-tech-day-february.md

 London Tech Days will only run of there is sufficient interest.
-Spaces are limited to six teams, so be sure to [let us know][tech-day-signup] by Wednesday 15th January 2020 if you'd like to attend.
+Spaces are limited to six teams, so be sure to [let us know][tech-day-signup] by Wednesday 19th February 2020 if you'd like to attend.

 **Please bring your laptops!**